Diabetes in Cats: FAQs for Australian Cat Owners

 Apple cider vinegarWidely available in grocery stores and health food shops

-If you’re struggling with the costs and need a hand, get in touch with animal welfare groups like RSPCA Australia, Pet Medical Crisis (PMC), Sunset Benevolent Fund, or your local rescue groups.
+If you’re struggling with the costs and need a hand, get in touch with animal welfare groups like RSPCA, Pet Medical Crisis (PMC), Sunset Benevolent Fund, or your local rescue groups.
 They might be able to offer some support or point you towards resources to help ease the financial strain.
 You can also check out GoFundMe for some extra assistance.

 FactorPotential Impact on Diabetes Risk